 “Futuristic security framings that emphasise peculiarity and high-profile threats with potential physical consequences can overlook security approaches that consider wider societal implications of cyber-threats …”

-The third modality matters for testing and resilience: by privileging spectacular scenarios, we risk under-investing in the kinds of systemic vulnerabilities that manifest more diffusely (e.g., vulnerabilities in genetic data pipelines, mis-configurations, supply-chain weaknesses in biotech instrumentation).
-This resonates with contemporary thinking in cyber resilience testing: the most dangerous events are not always the big bombs but the quiet failures of system integrity.
+The third modality matters operationally: by privileging spectacular scenarios, we risk under-investing in the kinds of systemic vulnerabilities that manifest more diffusely (e.g., vulnerabilities in genetic data pipelines, mis-configurations, supply-chain weaknesses in biotech instrumentation).
+In practice, the most dangerous events are not always the big bombs but the quiet failures of system integrity.

 Fouad then turns to the governance of bioinformation.
 Here she emphasises that bioinformation is already subject to emergent securitised governance: nation-states, research institutions, biotech firms, and data hosts increasingly treat genomic, epidemiological and biomedical data as strategic assets.
 She highlights issues of equity, fairness, and geopolitics.
 For example, the argument that open access to bio-databases (an ideal of scientific collaboration) might be reframed as a “security risk” and thus subject to access restrictions, encryption regimes, licences or national-centric control.